BlockzeroLabs/aquafi-docs/source/pages/category2/architecture.rst

 Parameters: (bytes32 id, uint256 tokenIdOrAmount, address staker, address contractAddress)

-Description: This function sends the lp tokens back to the staker and sends the fees in token0 and token1 accumulated to index fund.
-It returns fees in token0 & token1 back to aqua primaty contract from where aqua gets paid out.
+Description: This function performs validation checks & then sends the lp tokens back to the staker.
+It also tarnsafers the fees accumulated in token0 and token1  to indexfund.
+It returns the amount of fees in token0 & token1 back to aqua primaty contract from where aqua token gets paid out with premium.

 **Admin Functions**
 ===================

 The functions specified below are only callable by the owner address.
 The owner address for these functions is a timelock contract controlled by the Blockzero council.
+These functions are available in all of the handler contracts.

 The timelock contract enforces a waiting period after a proposed change has been suggested.

-TODO: Add information to the documentation with the timelock contract

 **AddPools**
 ------------